yaronf/I-D/STAR/draft-ietf-acme-star.md

 If the server accepts the request, it MUST reflect the attribute setting in the resulting Order object.

+Note that even when the use of unauthenticated GET has been agreed, the server MUST also allow POST-as-GET requests to the star-certificate resource.

 ## Computing notBefore and notAfter of STAR Certificates
 {: #computing-effective-cert-lifetime}